 A supernatural source for subject or content is not susceptible to rational discussion.
 The Marxian argument for socially useful work falls short.
 It denies the autonomy of the individual.

 For as long as I have thought about art I have been aware of the subjective apprehension of art and artworks (the feelings associated with experiencing art), something I have come to understand as a sensory experience of perception.
-This construction satisfactorily places aesthetics in the realm of human culture.
+This construction satisfactorily places aesthetics in the realm of human experience.
 I am still trying to understand the history of how people have thought about this sensory experience of perception.

 Where is it?
 Where does it originate?

 It occurs in the minds of artists and observers.
 I don’t think it comes through the ether from Jung’s collective unconscious, or arrives by the grace of God, other deities, or supernatural forces.

 It doesn't actually come from anywhere.
 It is the active experience of seeing, hearing, smelling and otherwise apprehendinging something at a particular moment.
 This palpable gob of sensations is an emotional, visceral, and visual experience.
 Trying to describe this experience is difficult.

 Part of the problem is linguistic and cultural.
 Central European philosophers, artists, and critics, writing in German used a term that expressed spiritual feelings, but absent a supernatural dimension.
 Geisteswissenschaft, (dictionary definition – “history of ideas”) is described by George Lichtheim as, “an untranslatable term, since Geist carries metaphysical overtones very inadequately rendered by ‘mind’ or ‘spirit’.
 What Geisteswissenschaft, ultimately implied was the identity of the reflective thinker’s own mind with the Mind whose manifestations lie spread before us in history.” (p.
 16, George Lukcás.
 Lichtheim.
 Viking 1970).

 My impression is that in the German-speaking Central European intellectual world the apprehension of nature and its subjective experience constitute a large body of discussion and writing not widely known nor appreciated in Paris or New York.